Visas and Migration

 - responses to general application enquiries

-Applicants in Kuwait can lodge an Australian visa application in person at the following address:
+The Australian visa application in Kuwait is located at the following address:

 Level 30, Arraya Centre,